-EVENTING RECORDING WARNING CARD EVENTING RECORDING WARNING CARD Date EVENTING AUSTRALIA Person Responsible (art.
-118.3, GRs): 40316414 Name FEIID OFFENCE FEI Eventing Rules, Art.
-527 Extract of Art.
-527, FEI Eventing Rules 25th Edition, effective January 2020 Dangerous Riding Athlete not seeing a Doctor/ an Official Medical Officer after a fall The following actions will automatically result in the following sanction for the Athlete- 1.An Eventing Recorded Warning will be systematically awarded for the following offence: A) Athlete continues after clear 3 refusals, a fall, or any form of elimination An Athlete leaving the venue after not having B) Any other case of Dangerous Riding completed the Cross-Country Test and without C) Athlete not seeing a Vet or a doctor/ an official medical officer after a fall having his Horse checked by the Veterinary D) Athlete leaving the venue after having retired, been eliminated, or stopped during the Cross-Country Delegate Test without having his Horse checked by the Veterinary Delegate All cases of minor Blood on Horse caused hut the Athlete sittle is the mouth caused E) All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimum or by stronger sanction(s) (as provided for under Art.
-526.2) by the Athlete either in the mouth or on flanks from spurs as a minimum if no F) For pressing a tired horse together with 25 penalties stronger sanctions(s) (as provided for under Before issuing an Eventing Recorded Warning, the Ground Jury has the duty to hear the Athlete. if Athlete pressing a tired horse available.
+D) Athlete leaving the venue after having retired, been eliminated, or stopped during the Cross-Country Test without having his Horse checked by the Veterinary Delegate

+E) All cases of minor Blood on Horse caused by the Veterinary Delegate E) All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimum or by stronger sanction(s) (as provided for under Art.
+526.2) F) For pressing a tired horse together with 25 penalties

+Before issuing an Eventing Recorded Warning, the Ground Jury has the duty to hear the Athlete. if available.
 At any time, the Athlete has the right to seek out the Ground Jury for any explanation related to an Eventing Recorded Warning.
-After the decision of the Ground Jury, a notice stating the name of Signature of Official the Athlete and the reason of the warning must be posted on the Official notice board.
-If after Signature of reasonable efforts the Athlete cannot be notified during the Period of the Event that s/he has received Person Responsible an Eventing Recorded Warning, the Athlete must be notified in writing within fourteen (14) days of the Event.
-Should the same Person Responsible receive three (3) or more Recorded Eventing Warning at the same or any other International Event within two (2) years (24 months) of the delivery of the first Eventing Warning Card, for any offence, the Person Responsible shall be automatically suspended for a period of two (2) months after official notification from or on behalf of the FEI Secretary General.
+After the decision of the Ground Jury, a notice stating the name of the Athlete and the reason of the warning must be posted on the Official notice board.
+If after reasonable efforts the Athlete cannot be notified during the Period of the Event that s/he has received an Eventing Recorded Warning, the Athlete must be notified in writing within fourteen (14) days of the Event.

+Should the same Person Responsible receive three (3) or more Recorded Eventing Warning at the same or any other International Event within two (2) years (24 months) of the delivery of the first Eventing Warning Card, for any offence, the Person Responsible shall be automatically suspended for a period of two (2) months after official notification from. or on behalf of, the FEI Secretary General.
 The start date of the suspension shall be decided in accordance with the FEI General Regulations and confirmed in the notification.

+All cases of minor Blood on Horse cause by the Athlete either in the mouth or on flanks from spurs as a minimum if no stronger sanctions(s) (as provided for under All cases of minor Blood on Horse caused

+Athlete pressing a tired horse

+Delegate

+Signature of Official

+Signature of Person Responsible